 This includes not only cleaning the barn but also water troughs and other areas that might have cattle dung.

 10. Manage Pool Area

 If you have a pond or pool close by, possibly in the backyard, you’ll probably see the biggest problem with it during horse fly season.
 Covering these can help a lot.

-You can also put in place some light traps to distract and kill any pesky critters that love to hang around these wet areas.
+You can also put some light traps in place to distract and kill any pesky critters that love to hang around these wet areas.

 11. Holistic Fly Defense Repellent Spray

 Holistic Fly Defense by ARBICO Organics is one of the best horse fly repellents around.

 This essential oil-based repellent is effective against most common nuisance pests, and it’s non-staining too.